18F/Modular-Contracting-And-Agile-Development/_strategies/prototyping.md

 image-credit: https://www.flickr.com/photos/baldiri/
 ---

-## Principles of Prototyping for Acquisiton
+## Principles of Prototyping for Acquisition

-Software prototypes are one tool available to governments to “de-risk” software acquisitions where there are substainial unknowns, or unvalidated technology choices, by providing out or invalidating a concept.
+Software prototypes are one tool available to governments to “de-risk” software acquisitions where there are substantial unknowns, or not-yet validated technology choices, by providing out or invalidating a concept.
 They can help to reduce risk in complex IT procurements, especially when coupled with the adoption of agile practices and procurements that are smaller and more modular.

 ## Overview